Creating a Workflow

 After you click Continue, the Start node becomes active and its configuration pane opens on the right:

-- Define the Start Variable (Unique Identifier).
-This helps distinguish individual workflow instances.
+- Define the Start Variable (Unique Identifier) (Optional)

-You can choose one of these as your unique identifier.
+- You can choose one of these variables as your unique identifier.

 However: